 2 YearsThis primarily covers defects in labour and materials related to heating, plumbing and electrical systems.

 5 YearsBuilding envelope means the exterior shell of the home, including the roof and walls.
-Two additional years of coverage will also be available.
+Two additional years of coverage are available.

 10 YearsThis covers the key structural components of your home, including its frame and foundation.

-In Alberta, there are currently five warranty providers that builders may partner with for your coverage:
+In Alberta, there are currently six warranty providers that builders may partner with for your coverage:

 Talk to your builder about their warranty provider of choice and click the links above for more about each of them.